 Section 2.
 Membership is not transferable.

 Section 3.
-There are two (2) dues paying membership categories: (a) Regular members shall be 18 years or older; and (b) junior members shall be 12 - 17 years of age.
-The annual dues for regular members shall be $15 and for junior members $7.50, with price changes set by a two-thirds majority vote of the Board of Trustees.
+There are two (2) dues paying membership categories: (a) Regular members shall be 18 years or older; and (b) junior members shall be 12-17 years of age.
+The annual dues for regular members and for junior members shall be set by a two-thirds majority vote of the Board of Trustees and published in The Asylum.
 Annual dues will be collected during the first quarter of each calendar year.
 Dues are levied on a calendar year basis.
 Members in arrears will be dropped from membership rolls after 60 days.
 Resignations are accepted but no refund of dues will be made.

-There are two dues-free membership categories: (a) Life members - members who pay 20 years of regular membership dues in full in advance will be considered life members; and (b) honorary life members - members who, in the judgment of the Board of Trustees, have made notable contributions to the science of numismatic research.
-Election to honorary life membership, upon the recommendation of the Board of Trustees and written notification to the membership at least 30 days prior to the annual meeting, shall be held by ballot of the eligible voting members at the annual meeting of the society.
-Honorary life members shall be entitled to all the privileges of the society, but shall be exempt from the payment of dues for life.
+There are two dues-free membership categories: (a) Life members-members who pay a one time fee as published in The Asylum in full in advance will be considered life members, and at age 60, the life member fee is reduced by half and (b) honorary life members - members who, in the judgement of the Board of Trustees, have made notable contributions to the science of numismatic literature research.
+Honorary life membership may be awarded with the approval of two-thirds of the Board of Trustees.
+Honorary life members shall be entitled to all the privileges of the society, but shall be exempt from payment of dues for life.